Biangbiang noodles: Noodles

 The noodles are thick and belt-like, and are usually hand-made.
 For most of their existence, they have been an obscure dish local to Xi'an, eaten by workers lacking the time to make thinner noodles.
 More recently, the noodles have become more widely known across China, in a rise driven to some extent by social media interest in the esoteric character used to write biáng.

-The word biáng is onomatopoeic, being said to resemble the sound of the thick noodle dough hitting a work surface.
+The word biáng is an Onomatopoeia being said to resemble the sound of the thick noodle dough hitting a work surface.